Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

     						positively with the number of sentient entities it affects.
     					-
     				-
-    					The Longevity Priority of Kaeon
+    					The Longevity Principle of Kaeon
     				-
     					-
     						All other factors held equal, the severity of any given instance of the